unhammer/apa6th/README.md

 * APA 6th merged all those headings alternatives into one, so really the default should be FiveLevelHeading and the other alternatives should be removed.
-* Can't seem to get articleurl to output (some error)